University College Freiburg Semester Exchange

 April 1 (full details below)

 The University of Freiburg (Germany) is one of Penn State’s key partner universities and as part of that collaboration the SHC and University College Freiburg offer a special exchange opportunity.
 UCF is Freiburg’s new English-language, interdisciplinary liberal arts and sciences program, drawing students from across the European Union and beyond.
-This is a spring semester program (currently January-June but starting in 2017 it will be March-August), with a year-long intercultural experience because UCF students will come to Penn State during the fall.
-The entire group will take a year-long seminar comparing the United States and the European Union across a wide range of topics.
+This is a German spring semester program (March-July) beginning with an intensive German language program to help you navigate life outside of UCF.

 The UCF exchange is intended for sophomores in any major, but it may work for some Liberal Arts juniors.
 UCF’s interdisciplinary liberal arts and sciences courses typically don’t align with standard courses at Penn State, so for most students these would be general education credits (via substitution in consultation with your honors adviser), mostly in the GS category but possibly in GH, GA, GN and GQ.
 This program is ideal for students who can finish their entrance to major requirements in three semesters rather than the usual four (in Business or Engineering) or who can otherwise make a typical four semesters’ worth of progress towards their major in only three semesters (in Science, for instance), or whose majors are not rigidly sequenced.
 This program is limited to four to five students per year.